-Japan is known for its rich cultural tradition, and its folklore is full of creatures that transcend the imagination.
-These entities, known as yōkai, kami, or supernatural monsters, have fascinating stories that blend mystery, fear, and reverence.
+Japan is known for its rich cultural tradition, and its folklore is filled with creatures that transcend imagination.
+These entities, known as yōkai, kami, or supernatural monsters, have fascinating stories that mix mystery, fear, and reverence.
 Below, we will explore ten of the most emblematic creatures of Japanese folklore.

 Tengu: The Guardians of the Mountains